Frequently Asked Questions

 It’s not the actual size of the loft that matters, but whether you have enough head height.
 Minimum is 2.1m finished.
 That said you’ll want the new space to be big enough for you to actually enjoy and become a useful value-adding space.
 Our Consultant will be able to advise you of this when we come to meet you.

-What are the alternatives to building a loft conversion?
+What are the alternatives to developing a loft conversion?

 Do I need to draw up my own plans?